getcord/clack/README.md

 - Save it somewhere on your computer, this assumes you put in on your desktop
 - Run `ssh -v -i ~/Desktop/ai-bot-ssh-key.pem ec2-user@35.93.64.39
 - Run `tmux list-sessions` to see the running sessions
-- Run `tmux attach -t clack` to attach to the Clack tmux session (which is running both client and server)
+- Run `tmux attach -t clack` to attach to the Clack tmux session which is running the server
 - To exit the session without killing it, press Ctrl + b together, let go, then d

 - To update:
-  - Kill the current process
   - Git pull, npm i, whatever
   - `npm run prod` to rebuild and restart